unibo-spe/spe-slides/content/09-containerization/_index.md

 ## Building Docker images in CI

-- Of course, as any other software, *custom docker images should get built in CI*
+- Of course, like any other software, *custom docker images should get built in CI*

 - Several integrators use _containers_ as __build environments__:
     * it is possible to *build a container using a container*

-- More in general: there is *no inherent limit to nesting containers*
+- More generally: there is *no inherent limit to nesting containers*

 - For instance:
     * you may run DIND (Docker-in-Docker) via: `docker run --privileged --rm -it docker:dind`